squell/fastavr/README.md

 Todo/Limitations
 ====
-* The S flag is always stuck at V⊕O due to the way fastavr handles the flags.
-This should only be noticeable when using SES/SEV/SEO/CLS/CLV/CLO or writing SREG via I/O-space

 * SPM and DES instructions are supported as hooks for C functions; see the `des-support` branch for a AVR-compatible emulation of the DES instruction.

 * No support for Reduced Core AVR; cycle count not correct for XMEGA microcontrollers.